caseyg/awesome/TOPICS.md

 *   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.

 *   [getfider/fider](https://github.com/getfider/fider) - Open platform to collect and prioritize feedback

-## good-first-issue

-*   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.

 ## marketing